collin80/SavvyCAN/README.md

 within the collin80 repos.

 It is now possible to use any Qt SerialBus driver (socketcan, Vector, PeakCAN, TinyCAN).
-There may, however, be some loss of some functionality as some functions of SavvyCAN are designed for use directly with the EVTVDue and CANDue 2.0 boards.

 It should, however, be noted that use of a capture device is not required to make use of this program.
 It can load and save in several formats: